aspect-build/rules_ts/docs/troubleshooting.md

 ## Non-deterministic behavior

-By default, we run `tsc` in a "watch mode" using the [Bazel Persistent Worker](https://bazel.build/remote/persistent) feature.
+You can opt-in to using "watch mode" using the [Bazel Persistent Worker](https://bazel.build/remote/persistent) feature.
 However, this risks leaking state from one compilation to another, and you may still encounter such bugs, for example:
 - removing a required types package from `deps` but the compilation still succeeds
 - outputs created by a previous compilation are still produced even though the source file is deleted